alexpanter/C-LISP/README.md

 Interpreter for a LISP language, written in C.

-Began as an assignment during the course Programming Language Design (PLD) at the University of Copenhagen under the guidance of Prof. Torben Ægidius Mogensen.
+Began as an assignment during the course Programming Language Design (PLD) at the University of Copenhagen under the guidance of lector Torben Ægidius Mogensen.

 Was later extended with more advanced features such as:
 - booleans, integers, and floats